n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.matrix.md

 ### 4. IF node

 This node will compare your user ID with the user ID of other members.
-If the user IDs are not equal, the output will be true.
+If the user IDs aren't equal, the output will be true.

 1. Click on ***Add Condition*** and select 'String'.